Trump’s new immigration focus could squeeze Biden into a Democratic tug of war

 Some Republican strategists believe politically charged topics such as immigration that remind voters of their partisan affiliations accrue to the GOP’s benefit, particularly in conservative areas.
 Biden has argued that he would be able to pull some of those voters into his camp.

 In 2018, Democrat Heidi Heitkamp lost her Senate seat in Republican North Dakota in the face of GOP attacks that, among other things, sought to portray her as an extremist on immigration and border security.
-In an interview Tuesday, Heitkamp said she felt Trump was once again trying to cement support from his base.
+In an interview Tuesday, Heitkamp said she felt Trump was again trying to cement support from his base.
 As for how the public would react, she said that remained unknown.

 “Talk to me in September because whatever is happening in September is what is going to drive the dialogue,” said Heitkamp, who supports Biden.

-One Democratic member of Congress, who spoke on the condition of anonymity to be candid, said Trump’s strategy could pose a challenge for Biden, both because of the president’s ability to distort facts, Biden’s struggles staying on message and the difficulty Biden could face balancing the demands of the party’s liberals and moderates.
+One Democratic member of Congress, who spoke on the condition of anonymity to be candid, said Trump’s strategy could pose a challenge for Biden because of the president’s ability to distort facts, Biden’s struggles staying on message and the difficulty Biden could face balancing the demands of his party’s liberals and moderates.

 Many Democrats have been hoping to use this fall the moderate strategy that won them the House.
 Party leaders see Biden, who has charted a moderate course in recent years, as an effective leader in that fight.
-Some had cringed last year as candidates who Biden ultimately defeated competed to propose more and more liberal border policies.
+Some had cringed last year as candidates whom Biden ultimately defeated competed to propose more and more liberal border policies.

-But he has faced recent questions from activists and lawmakers about the Obama administration’s deportations.
+But Biden has faced recent questions from activists and lawmakers about the Obama administration’s deportations.
 During a recent interview with Politico’s Playbook, Rep. Alexandria Ocasio-Cortez (D-N.Y.), a rising star on the left, said she wanted to see Biden “clarify and deepen” his stances on some issues.
-She mentioned immigration as an area in which the party needed to find “a plan to improve.”
+She mentioned immigration as an area where the party needed to find “a plan to improve.”

 Biden’s campaign recognized similar demands when it released an immigration policy blueprint late last year saying the former vice president “understands the pain felt by every family across the U.S. that has had a loved one removed from the country, including under the Obama-Biden Administration, and he believes we must do better to uphold our laws humanely and preserve the dignity of immigrant families, refugees, and asylum seekers.”